Best Spotting Scope

 You should also consider the scope’s eye relief.

-That’s the distance the scope can be held away from your eye, with you still being able to see the full field of view.
-Look for a longer eye relief to reduce eye strain, especially if you need to wear your glasses while scoping.
+That’s the distance the scope can be held away from your eye, with you still able to see the full field of view.
+Look for longer eye relief to reduce eye strain, especially if you need to wear your glasses while scoping.

 The field of view is the width of the round viewing field of the scope.
-A wider FOV is ideal for spotting wildlife; just remember that with a higher magnification, FOV is reduced.
+A wider FOV is ideal for spotting wildlife; remember that with a higher magnification, FOV is reduced.

 Are the optics coated?

 You want a scope that has a coated lens.
 The coating improves light transmission, meaning your image is clearer and sharper.
-The more layer, the better.
+The more layers, the better.
 Most scopes have at least a thin layer of magnesium fluoride.
 Lenses are either coated, fully-coated, multi-coated, or fully multi-coated.

 How much are you willing to spend?